kipod/server.py/README.md

 ### Login

 This action message must be first in client-server "dialog".
-In data server expected to receive in data value **name**
+In data server expected to receive in data value **name** For multi play game need define two additional values:

+* **num_players** - number of players on the game
+* **game** - game name

+Non mandatory parameter **security_key** - uses for verification player connection for restore after disconnect.
+If player with same name try reconnect to existing game with another **security_key** - login will be rejected.

 #### Example login action bin data and message